-PepsiCo is working in partnership with Landesa—a global organization that champions and works to secure land rights for millions of the world's poorest, mostly rural women and men to provide opportunity and promote social justice—to implement the first social impact program in India.
+PepsiCo is working in partnership with Landesa—a global organization that champions and works to secure land rights for millions of the world's poorest, mostly rural women and men to provide opportunity and promote social justice—to implement a social impact program in India.
 The first phase was to educate sugar mill operators and farmers that supply the mills on the concept of social impacts.
 The intent is to help them better understand the social impacts of growing sugarcane and the requirements that apply to PepsiCo and its suppliers related to social impact issues, including land tenure.
 The program has created training modules in three different languages and they will be conducted to train staff of three sugarcane supplier mills: one to train smallholders who supply the mills; one training module specifically for women farmers; and, one to train mill staff to conduct future farmer trainings.

 In addition, to further support female sugarcane farmers in Maharashtra, India, we worked with the nongovernmental organization (NGO) Solidaridad and IFC (World Bank) to launch the first-ever female focused residential training program at the Sugarcane Institute in Pune for nearly 400 female farmers.
 There, they were able to learn about modern sustainable agricultural techniques.
 For some of these female farmers, it was the first time they had left their village or had the opportunity to participate in training.

-We started our demonstration (demo) farm program in India with just 8 farms and now have more than 100 farms globally across 8 countries, with further expansion underway.
+We started our demonstration (demo) farm program in India and now have more than 100 farms globally across 8 countries, with further expansion underway.
 On these farms, a portion of land is set aside to introduce new farming practices and technologies, like new irrigation technology or better nutrient management practices, while the rest of the farm acts as a control.
 We measure important key performance indicators (KPIs), including both sustainability and core business metrics, such as yield and quality.
 Then, the demo farms are opened to other local farmers to learn from and see the benefits of sustainable farming practices.
 We engage with progressive and influential farmers to create demonstration farms, as we have found that peer-to-peer influencing is often the best means of creating change and advancing SFP practices and outcomes.
 We are co-creating the demonstration farms with the farmers from the bottom up and have already seen significant improvements in terms of social, environmental and economic impact.

 One example is in Thailand, where PepsiCo’s Sustainable Farming Program supports female empowerment while delivering other social, environmental and economic benefits.
 Today, a majority of potato farmers in Thailand use furrow irrigation, which leads to low yields, plant disease risk, soil health decline and competition for water.
 PepsiCo has piloted a farm where we installed a solar-powered, drip irrigation system that is expected to result in various environmental and economic benefits.
 In particular, the change is expected to deliver an estimated yield increase of more than 20%.
 PepsiCo is also exploring partnership opportunities how we can evolve this demonstration farm into a community learning center providing training and economic opportunities for the broader community.